premiere-sh/interface/README.md

 - prem earned delete for now
 - for now solos only so no teams in the interface
 - recommended events:
 ```jsx
 events.map((event) => Date.now() - event.startDate < thresh
 ```
+- Bring the mozilla observatory rating up (currently at D+)
+- Check if Google Lighthouse score can be improved

-- add google, facebook etc signups
+- Add google, facebook etc signups
-- mobile scaling
+- Improve mobile scaling of some components
-- add friends mechanisms (need the design)
+- Add friends mechanisms (need the design)
-- add tournaments creation (need the design)
+- Add tournaments creation (need the design)
-- add separate profile based on the id in the url
+- Add separate profile based on the id in the url